tmlyyy/get_next_line/README.md

 ### AI Usage

-Artificial intelligence was used as a learning assistant to clarify C concepts, review the implementation, improve code readability, prepare documentation, and help understand the algorithm.
+Artificial intelligence tools (Claude and Gemini) were used as learning assistants to clarify C concepts, review the implementation, improve code readability, prepare documentation, and help understand the algorithm.
 AI also provided guidance on structuring the single static array approach for the bonus implementation.
 The implementation, debugging, refactoring, and final validation were completed manually.